mikowals/batch-insert/README.md

       //called with err or res where res is array of created _id values });

 Client side security is managed with allow / deny rules on the collection.
-Their is no security on batchInsert() done from the server.
+There is no security on batchInsert() done from the server.

 ##Warnings